ezampino/mtip-tutorial/docs/lessons/Lesson6.md

 - Scroll to the bottom of the issue, and add content in the "Leave a comment" field
 - Use the top tool bar to format your text, add **bold**, *italic*, lists etc.
 - Preview your text to see how your formatting looks
 - Click Comment.

+**Close an issue**
-If you want to close the issue, click Close Issue.
-Only close the ticket if the issue has been resolved, usually someone will write a comment describing the action they did to close the ticket and click Close Issue.
-The ticket will no longer be dispalyed in the list of open issue, but will be archived.
+- If an issue has been addressed, click Close Issue.
+- Only close the ticket if the issue has been resolved, usually someone will write a comment describing the action they did to close the ticket and click Close Issue.
+- The ticket will no longer be dispalyed in the list of open issue, but will be archived.

 **Use direct @ mentions**